Kuloka/helpsense/README.md

 Cross-platform desktop helper with ChatGPT-style chat, translator, themes and watermark.

 This version is a desktop application project for Windows, macOS and Linux.
-It includes a simple chat screen, Google Translate-style translator, original color themes plus flag themes, watermark settings, saved chats and quick tools, but it does not automate message sending.
+It includes a chat screen, Google Translate-style translator, original color themes plus flag themes, watermark settings, saved chats and quick tools, but it does not automate message sending.